-BUSINESS OF FOOD PRODUCTION
+BUSINESS OF FOOD PRODUCTION AGRC-0282 | 6 credits

-This course covers classification systems, crop production practices and processes, post-harvest handling and marketing of food crops.
+This course covers classification systems, crop production practices and processes, postharvest handling and marketing of food crops.
 Students examine and apply the concepts of sustainable production programming and integrated food crop management practices for a successful food production business.
 The student will also learn advanced techniques and innovations in fruit and vegetable production through highlights of new research, traditional approaches, and in-class activities and other assignments.
 Students will be responsible for completing an independent project that demonstrate problem-solving abilities and innovation in food production.